Outhouse: United States

 Outhouses are typically built on one level, but two-story models are to be found in unusual circumstances.
 One double-decker was built to serve a two-story building in Cedar Lake, Michigan.
 The outhouse was connected by walkways.
 It still stands (but not the building).
 The waste from "upstairs" is directed down a chute separate from the "downstairs" facility in these instances, so contrary to various jokes about two-story outhouses, the user of the lower level has nothing to fear if the upper level is in use at the same time.
 The Boston Exchange Coffee House (1809–1818) was equipped with a four-story outhouse with windows on each floor.

 Some outhouses were built surprisingly ornately, considering the time and the place.
 For example, an opulent 19th century antebellum example (a three-holer) is at the plantation area at the state park in Stone Mountain, Georgia.
 The outhouses of Colonial Williamsburg varied widely, from simple expendable temporary wood structures to high-style brick.
 Thomas Jefferson designed and had built two brick octagons at his vacation home.
 Such outhouses are sometimes considered to be overbuilt, impractical and ostentatious, giving rise to the simile "built like a brick shithouse."
 That phrase's meaning and application is subject to some debate; but (depending upon the country) it has been applied to men, women, or inanimate objects.

 With regards to anal cleansing, old newspapers and mail order catalogs, such as those from Montgomery Ward or Sears Roebuck, were common before toilet paper was widely available.
+The Old Farmer's Almanac, manufactured with a hole drilled through it to allow easy hanging on a nail, was popular.
 Paper was often kept in a can or other container to protect it from mice, etc. The catalogs served a dual purpose, also giving one something to read.